 Surprisingly, Mark fought me there, too.
 He played the, “Well no one has ever told me that before,” card.

-I explained that this kind of thing is very difficult to bring up, and his response was a illustrated that very fact.
+I explained that this kind of thing is very difficult to bring up, and his response illustrated that very fact.
 (Plus, Mark was a huge, imposing man.)
-I explained that his pure intentions were beside the point – that the women weren’t comfortable with his touchiness, and that was what mattered.
+I explained that his pure intentions were beside the point–that the women weren’t comfortable with his touchiness, and that was what mattered.

 He still wouldn’t accept it.
 “This is the way I am, and my wife is good with it.”